syeehyn/hinreddit/writeups/report_ck3.md

 In order to maximize the model performance in later machine learning deployment, we restrict the type of users to active users only in our ingested data by removing users who never post, deactivated authors, auto-moderators and SnapshillBot.
 We also drop all posts authored by these removed users.
 With our cleaned data, we constructed heterogeneous graphs according to [adjacency matrice definition](#adjacency-matrix).

- We have 99004 negative posts and 4409 positive posts in total after cleaning.
+We have 99,004 benign posts and 4,409 hateful posts in total after cleaning.
 Due to the imbalance between the spread of post labels, we will be weighing correspondingly in model constructions.

 In our assumption, we hypothesize association between certain users who post hateful speech and the posts they interact with, thus we aim at investigating users' posting behaviors within subreddits.

+We have 483,173 unique users in our data.
+7% of users in our data have been involved with hateful posts.
+Among them, of users have themselves create posts/comments labeled as hateful.

 |Percentage of users only post once|Proportion of users post only in 1 subreddit|
 |-----------|-----|